Eminem singles discography

-American rapper Eminem has released 57 singles as a lead artist and nine promotional singles.
-He has also featured in 22 singles as a guest artist, while entering the charts with over 100 additional songs.
+American rapper Eminem has released 60 singles as a lead artist and 16 promotional singles.
+He has also featured in 21 singles as a guest artist, while entering the charts with over 125 additional songs.

 Eminem's debut single, "Just Don't Give a Fuck", was released in 1998 and was included in Slim Shady EP, as well as in his second studio album, The Slim Shady LP, which featured a re-worked version of the song.
-Eminem's first song to enter the Billboard Hot 100 was "My Name Is", which was released in 1999 and became the most successful single from The Slim Shady LP.
-It and "Guilty Conscience" both reached the top 5 in the UK.
+Eminem's first ever song to enter the Billboard Hot 100 was "My Name Is", which was released in 1999 and became the most successful single from The Slim Shady LP.
+Along with "Guilty Conscience", it reached the top 5 in the UK.

 The lead single from Eminem's third studio album, The Marshall Mathers LP, was the song "The Real Slim Shady", which became his first entry in the top ten of the Billboard Hot 100.
 The third single from the album, "Stan", featured vocals from British singer Dido, sampled from her song "Thank You".
-"Stan" was the album's most successful single outside of the States, while it failed to reach the top 50 in Eminem's home country.
+"Stan" was the album's most successful single outside of the United States, while it failed to reach the top 50 in Eminem's home country.

 In 2002, Eminem released the singles "Without Me" and "Cleanin' Out My Closet" from his album The Eminem Show, as well as the single "Lose Yourself" from the 8 Mile soundtrack, which became his first number one song on the Hot 100 and remained on the top for 12 weeks.
 The song also reached the top of various national charts worldwide.